 What if you tax it incorrectly?

 These differences in the way that holiday pay is taxed in comparison to regular pay can cause confusion, and has resulted in incorrect tax being applied more than a few times—particularly when payroll is operating across multiple jurisdictions.

 For example, one recent case involved a company whose payroll admin was performed from Australia, but the business was actually based in New Zealand.
 Due to an administrative error, the incorrect tax was paid over holiday pay, and the IRD came down—hard.

 These differences in the way that holiday pay is taxed in comparison to regular pay can cause confusion, and has resulted in incorrect tax being applied more than a few time.

 The IRD considers the employer company as holding the funds “in trust” for all employees when dealing with PAYE obligations.
 As a result, the company was required to search through their records from years back to find out who was owed holiday pay, even those employees who had left the company and even some who had left New Zealand, causing a significant administrative headache—not to mention the tax shortfall issue and penalties.

 Problems like these became so common that new rules were put in place as of August 2017 to allow for “remedial payments”.
 These occur when you realise you have made a mistake with holiday pay (usually as a result of not calculating the 8 per cent rule correctly), and need to top up an employee’s payments.
-You can read more about the exact details of this here, but the gist of it is that these backdated remedial payments will be considered as extra pay.
+These backdated remedial payments will be considered as extra pay.